How to stream all Home Assistant events to Azure?

 Next steps

 Home Assistant event data is now ingested into Azure for later analysis and visualization.
-In the next blog post, I'll go into more detail about Azure Data Explorer and how to make queries to the data using KQL and how to create dashboards presenting the temperature data.
+In the next blog post, I'll go into more detail about Azure Data Explorer and how to make queries to the data using KQL, and how to create dashboards presenting the temperature data.

 Comments